NelsonRodMar/MoviesAndMe/README.md

-# 🎬 MoviesAndMe : Application in React-Native to follow the OpenClassRoom classes
+# 🎬 MoviesAndMe : Application in React-Native to follow the OpenClassrooms classes

 ## To Start the application